 $2,000 to UW-SUPERIOR

-Our former ShopTalk speaker Khalil “Haji” Dokhanchi has expanded his discussion of refuges with a program that will engage with K-12 teachers.
-This program will engage several communities across the state in a discussion of the legal definition of refugees and migrants and their experiences, offer an interactive exhibit, and introduce teachers to children’s books by and about refugees and migrants.
+Our former ShopTalk speaker Khalil “Haji” Dokhanchi expanded his discussion of refugees with a program to engage with K-12 teachers in several communities across the state in a discussion of the legal definition of refugees and migrants and their experiences, and introduce teachers to children’s books by and about refugees and migrants.
 Unfortunately, this project was cancelled due to COVID-19.

 2020 Regional Community Read of “Waking Up White”